mazidcouk/devops-journey/learning-journey/linux/linux-game.md

 - Understanding file visibility in Linux

 ## Level 4
+2WmrDFRmJIq3IPxneAaMGhap0pFhF3NJ
+ssh bandit4@bandit.labs.overthewire.org -p 2220

 ### Task
 Find the password in a human-readable file.

 ### Solution
-1. Use `ls` to list files
+1. Use `ls -alps` to list files
-2. Use `file` command to check file types
+2. Use `cd inhere`
+3. Use `ls`
-3. Find the ASCII text file and read it:
+4. Find the ASCII text file:
+Use `find . -type f | xargs file`
+Read it
 ```bash
 cat ./-file07
 ```